Scott Lehr: Trial and sentencing

 On July 8, 1992, a Maricopa County grand jury formally indicted Lehr for three counts of first-degree murder and 36 counts of rape and other sexual offences.
 That same month, a tentative trial date of September 29, 1992, was scheduled for Lehr.

 On July 17, 1992, the prosecution officially announced they would seek the death penalty for Lehr.

-On November 26, 1996, four years after his arrest, a Maricopa County Superior Court jury convicted Lehr of all three counts of first-degree murder, as well as multiple charges of rape and sexual offences a against the three murder victims and seven other women.
+On November 26, 1996, four years after his arrest, a Maricopa County Superior Court jury convicted Lehr of all three counts of first-degree murder, as well as multiple charges of rape and sexual offences against the three murder victims and seven other women.

 On August 8, 1997, 38-year-old Scott Lehr was sentenced to death for all three murders upon the jury's unanimous recommendation for capital punishment.
 Apart from the three death sentences, Lehr was also sentenced to 17 consecutive life sentences (or 947 years in prison) for 32 counts of raping, kidnapping and assaulting (and attempted murder for some) the 17 rape victims.